Skip to main content

 "Is he alright?"
 Bondita got up.
 "I should go check on him."
 Sampoorna stopped her.

 "No. Don't."
 She looked alarmed.
-"Your going there will grab the attention of the servant quarters."
+"You're going there, will grab the attention of the servant quarters."
 Bondita nodded.

 "Some of the men have gone to Calcutta."
 Sampoorna said, "They are thinking of meeting Sarat Chandra Bose and asking for advice."